Cosmographic constraints from late-time probes including fast radio bursts: Constraints with cosmography

-A direct comparison between our cosmographic analysis based on DESI DR2 (2025) and the previous results from \cite{luongo2024model} using DESI DR1 (2024) reveals consistent estimates for the cosmographic parameters, with noticeable improvements when combining multiple cosmological probes.
-The 2024 analysis reported \( j_0 = 0.58^{+0.02}_{-0.01} \) and \( q_0 = -0.48^{+0.04}_{-0.05} \) for the DESI+CC dataset, while our updated results using DESI DR2 yield \( j_0 = 0.58^{+0.03}_{-0.04} \) and \( q_0 = -0.29 \pm 0.07 \), indicating agreement within uncertainties but with slightly larger error bars, likely due to updated modeling or data systematics.
-However, our joint analysis incorporating SNe, FRB, CC, and BAO+BBN+CMB from DESI DR2 provides significantly tighter constraints, yielding \( j_0 = 0.56 \pm 0.02 \) and \( q_0 = -0.42^{+0.02}_{-0.03} \).
-Compared to the 2024 DESI+CC results, this represents a substantial reduction in the parameter uncertainties by factors of up to 3--5, along with a shift of about $3.5\%$ in the central value of \( j_0 \) and $12.5\%$ in \( q_0 \), with \( q_0 \) unveiling a less decelerated expansion.
+A direct comparison between our cosmographic analysis based on DESI DR2 (2025) and the previous results from \citet{luongo2024model} using DESI DR1 (2024) reveals consistent estimates for the cosmographic parameters, with noticeable improvements when combining multiple cosmological probes.
+The 2024 analysis reported $j_0 = 0.58^{+0.02}_{-0.01}$ for the DESI+CC dataset (with $r_{\rm d} = 144~{\rm Mpc}$), while our updated results using only the DESI DR2 dataset yield $j_0 = 0.58^{+0.03}_{-0.04} $, indicating agreement within uncertainties but with slightly larger error bars, likely due to updated modeling or data systematics.
+However, our joint analysis incorporating SNe, FRB, CC, and DESI+CMB from DESI DR2 provides significantly tighter constraints, yielding $j_0 = 0.55 \pm 0.02$.
+Compared to the 2024 DESI+CC results, our updated constraints remain fully consistent within uncertainties, with only a modest shift of about 5\% in the central value of $j_0$.